timboettiger/action-replay-mk-iii/deadc0de-learnings.md

 8F 004200
 ```

 To accurately disassemble the binary code from the hex dumps, we needed to tweak the disassembler.
 It had to handle code fragments and process breaks without an operand.
-Check out the "Preparation" above section to see how it's done.
+Check out the "Preparation" section above to see how it's done.

 ### Maximum Dead Code Length

 In the available dead codes, between `40` and `60` opcodes are used.
 This does not provide any conclusions about a maximum length for dead codes.
 However, since no other cheats besides opcodes are allowed,

-- the entire maximum number of cheats (`255`) is theoretically available.
+- the entire maximum number of cheats (`100`) is theoretically available.
-- Subtracting the magic word leaves `254`.
+- Subtracting the magic word leaves `99`.
-- Each cheat is 8 ASCII bytes in length, totaling 2032 bytes.
+- Each cheat line is 8 ASCII bytes in length, totaling `792` bytes.
+The Action Replay's RAM is 32KB, that should work out.
-- This could accommodate an average of 677 opcodes.
+- This could accommodate an average of `264` opcodes with operands.

 ### Maximum Option Length